Ikeret/ios_apps/README.md

 * in the second mode app output the sum of points of desired count of dice

 Dev features:
-* add icons of dice, if count of them less then 3
 * add animation of rolling dice

  ***